tyrchen/teamspark/README.md

 Teamspark is a clean and simple project/task management tool.
 It enables everyone within the team to capture inspiration, manage tasks, track the progress and communicate freely.

+### Online Demo
+we provided an online demo for teamspark for you to test: http://ts-demo.tchen.me.

+We provided two accounts:
+admin user: admin/teamspark
+normal user: demo/teamspark

+You can login with these 2 users in different browsers (suggest chrome/firefox).
+If you want to register your own, you should use admin user to approve the new user.

 ## Installation

 ### MongoDB